cesdag/Canon-Project/canonprep and sources.md

 [Helping infant economies grow](http://www.jstor.org/stable/30034630?seq=1#page_scan_tab_contents) Interesting theory and easy to grasp.
 Maybe we can build on this as I find the conclusion/assumptions rather strong.

+[Rich and Poor Countries in Neoclassical Trade and Growth](http://onlinelibrary.wiley.com/doi/10.1111/1468-0297.00608/abstract) for if we want to include the Solow model, this is an extension.
+Not straightforward, though I think the conclusion/intuition could be.

 **Section 3: "pro" cases and studies"**

 [Trade liberalisation and firm productivity, case of India](https://www.imf.org/external/pubs/ft/wp/2004/wp0428.pdf)